Analysts Offer Predictions for Camden Property Trust’s FY2021 Earnings (NYSE:CPT)

-The firm also recently announced a quarterly dividend, which will be paid on Tuesday, January 18th.
-Stockholders of record on Thursday, December 16th will be given a dividend of $0.83 per share.
+The company also recently declared a quarterly dividend, which will be paid on Tuesday, January 18th.
+Stockholders of record on Thursday, December 16th will be paid a dividend of $0.83 per share.
 The ex-dividend date is Wednesday, December 15th.
-This represents a $3.32 annualized dividend and a dividend yield of 1.95%.
+This represents a $3.32 dividend on an annualized basis and a dividend yield of 1.94%.
 Camden Property Trust’s dividend payout ratio (DPR) is 278.99%.

-In other Camden Property Trust news, Director Frances Aldrich Sevilla-Sacasa sold 2,681 shares of Camden Property Trust stock in a transaction dated Wednesday, September 15th.
-The stock was sold at an average price of $151.83, for a total value of $407,056.23.
-Following the transaction, the director now owns 18,471 shares in the company, valued at $2,804,451.93.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, CAO Michael P. Gallagher sold 907 shares of Camden Property Trust stock in a transaction dated Wednesday, November 3rd.
-The shares were sold at an average price of $163.37, for a total value of $148,176.59.
+In related news, Director Frances Aldrich Sevilla-Sacasa sold 2,681 shares of the company’s stock in a transaction that occurred on Wednesday, September 15th.
+The shares were sold at an average price of $151.83, for a total transaction of $407,056.23.
+Following the transaction, the director now owns 18,471 shares of the company’s stock, valued at $2,804,451.93.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, CAO Michael P. Gallagher sold 907 shares of the stock in a transaction that occurred on Wednesday, November 3rd.
+The stock was sold at an average price of $163.37, for a total transaction of $148,176.59.
 The disclosure for this sale can be found here.
-2.80% of the stock is currently owned by company insiders.
+Corporate insiders own 2.80% of the company’s stock.

-Several hedge funds have recently modified their holdings of CPT.
-O Shaughnessy Asset Management LLC grew its stake in shares of Camden Property Trust by 133.3% during the second quarter.
-O Shaughnessy Asset Management LLC now owns 189 shares of the real estate investment trust’s stock worth $25,000 after acquiring an additional 108 shares during the last quarter.
-Activest Wealth Management purchased a new stake in shares of Camden Property Trust during the second quarter worth about $27,000.
-Smithfield Trust Co boosted its position in Camden Property Trust by 213.3% in the third quarter.
-Smithfield Trust Co now owns 188 shares of the real estate investment trust’s stock valued at $27,000 after buying an additional 128 shares during the last quarter.
-FFT Wealth Management LLC purchased a new stake in Camden Property Trust in the second quarter valued at approximately $29,000.
-Finally, Baldrige Asset Management LLC purchased a new stake in Camden Property Trust in the second quarter valued at approximately $32,000.
-Institutional investors and hedge funds own 95.65% of the company’s stock.
+A number of hedge funds and other institutional investors have recently bought and sold shares of CPT.
+Bank of New York Mellon Corp lifted its position in Camden Property Trust by 2.7% in the 3rd quarter.
+Bank of New York Mellon Corp now owns 1,128,257 shares of the real estate investment trust’s stock valued at $166,384,000 after purchasing an additional 29,542 shares during the last quarter.
+National Pension Service acquired a new position in shares of Camden Property Trust in the 3rd quarter worth approximately $2,310,000.
+Janus Henderson Group PLC grew its stake in shares of Camden Property Trust by 19.6% in the 3rd quarter.
+Janus Henderson Group PLC now owns 16,844 shares of the real estate investment trust’s stock worth $2,484,000 after purchasing an additional 2,765 shares during the last quarter.
+Corient Capital Partners LLC acquired a new position in shares of Camden Property Trust in the 3rd quarter worth approximately $221,000.
+Finally, Squarepoint Ops LLC acquired a new position in shares of Camden Property Trust in the 3rd quarter worth approximately $588,000.
+Hedge funds and other institutional investors own 95.65% of the company’s stock.

 Camden Property Trust Company Profile